rastersoft/slingshot_app_launcher/README.md

     5: Allows to move the Activities button inside the menu and disable the hotspot
     6: Packed the schemas (forgotten in version 5)
+    7: Better use of standard CSS
+       Tries to keep the size of the meny as steady as possible, by tracking the maximum size used

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com